 Resolution time (which is closely related to handle time) is the amount of time it takes for a customer service associate to solve a customer’s issue, from the time they submit a ticket to when it is marked as solved.
 You can measure this KPI for an individual associate or for the entire team.

 A fast average handle time for resolving customer issues can increase your customer satisfaction level, which can then raise your brand loyalty.
+Your team needs to regularly monitor your Customer Satisfaction Index (CSI) to ensure the customers are satisfied.
 For your team to have a quick average resolution time, you need efficient and effective processes, excellent training, support, and guidance for your associates.

 (Handle time is similar, but is usually measured from the start of the start of an interaction to the end, but doesn’t include wait or “in queue” time.
 This metric is very commonly measured in phone support settings.)